Vanuatu Government

 Melanesian Progressive Party or MPP [Barak SOPE]

-Nagriamel Movement or NAG [Frankie STEVENS]
+Nagriamel Movement or NAG [Frankie STEVENS Pikioune LEONARD]

 Natatok Indigenous People's Democratic Party or NATATOK or NIPDP [Alfred Roland CARLOT]

-National United Party or NUP [Ham LINI]
+National United Party or NUP [Ham LINI Bruno Leingkon TAU]

 People's Progressive Party or PPP [Sato KILMAN]

-People's Service Party or PSP [Don KEN]
+People's Service United Development Party or PSUDP [Don KEN James BULE]

 Reunification of Movement for Change or RMC [Charlot SALWAI]